nicklafferty/craftycody/content/crafts/diy-finishing-our-deck.md

 3. Screws
 4. Drill
 5. Miter saw
+6. Ruler and/or speed square
-6. Paint to match deck
+7. Paint to match deck

 ## Process